enthdegree/kobo-emacs/BUILD.md

    - Compile a few late dependencies, finally emacs
    - Start `efbpad` and use emacs!

+Before starting one should have a linux build machine and ability to access the Kobo via ssh.
+Build system commands were run in bash and Kobo system commands were run in its included shell, ash.

 # On the build machine...
 ## Create toolchains